jackericson98/vorpy/README.md

 ## Notes
 - Each option flag and its arguments must be separated by spaces.
 - To use multiple commands for a single option use 'and' or repeat the flag (except for groups to avoid creating multiple groups).
 - Any range can be set with a hyphen and no space (e.g. `-g a 0-100` is a group of the first 101 atoms)

+## Outputs

+The ouputs for the program are either informative or visualizations of the data.
+In

 ### Examples

+Example 1: Simple Molecular Visualization
+In this example, we look at the molecule EDTA which binds to harmful magnesium ions in food to neutralize them.
+The EDTA/Mg complex is preloaded into vorPy and can be run simply with the following command:

+- python vorpy.py EDTA_Mg

+This will solve the additively weighted Voronoi diagram for the EDTA molecule and the Mg atom.
+Once solved, the program will output the default outputs (see outputs).

+Example 2:

 Separately solve the tyrosine 2 and methionine 1 residues of the cambrin molecule, calculate their interface, and export the large export type of the results